lambdaxymox/lambdaxymox_website/content/01-example.md

     \left( \frac{1}{P_{d}} \right)
 ```

-After depth normalization, the {math}`w` component of a homogeneous vector is {math}`1`, thus
+After depth normalization, the {math}`w` component of a homogeneous vector is {math}`1`.
+Moreover, we require
+that the projected view coordinates to clip coordinates transformations carries the depth coordinate information
+to clip space.
+This leads the the {math}`w` component having the form

 ```{math}
 :label: eq_ndc_w
 P_{ndc,w} = 1 = P_{d} \left( \frac{1}{P_{d}} \right).
 ```

-This completes the derivation of the components for mapping a point {math}`\tilde{P}` from view space
+where depth normalization is visible in the equation.
+This completes the derivation of the components
-to normalized device coordinates.
-Using the results for mapping to normalized device coordinates,
+for mapping a point {math}`\tilde{P}` from view space to normalized device coordinates.
+Using the results
-it is straightforward to infer the clip space components for the point {math}`\tilde{P}`.
+for mapping to normalized device coordinates, it is straightforward to infer the clip space components
+for the point {math}`\tilde{P}`.

 From {ref}`eq_ndc_h`
 ```{math}